 Parts 3, 4 and 5: HANVKS-45-6 Animal and Agriculture Dissertation replaces HANV3R-45-6 Undergraduate Dissertation; HANVKV-15-5 Research Methods for Agricultural and Animal Scientists replaces HANXU5-15-5 Undergraduate Research Process.
-Level 6 optional module HANV3M-15-6 Undergraduate Independent Study removed.
+Level 6 optional module HANV3M-15-6 Undergraduate Independent

+Study removed.
 Animal Psychology module title changed to Cognitive Ethology and changed to one point of assessment - Report.

 Parts 1 and 3 - interim awards updated, including addition of new 30 credit Certificate in Academic Skills.
 Part 5: assessment for Foundation Biological Principles Component B changed from portfolio (coursework) to test series (written exam); level 4 core module HANXNS-30-4 Animal Behaviour assessment weightings changed from 40% written exam and 60% report to 50:50; Level 5 optional module Management of Domestic Animals Component A changed from practical skills assessment to written exam.

 Material Alteration: Yes, and is accompanied by the relevant course information documents.

-Rationale: Programme documentation updated in line with the curriculum refresh project.
+Programme documentation updated in line with the curriculum refresh project.
 This ensures that the skills developed by students during the programme and the wider student experience is more transparent and clearly highlighted.
 The new departmental specific modules mentioned above will support on-going student growth and provide an enhanced student experience through delivery of subject specific content.

-Change requested by: John Binks I can confirm that student representatives have been consulted about this change I can confirm that colleagues impacted by this change have been consulted I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report Signature: J. Binks Date: 01.12.2021 Name of Head of Department: Wanda McCormick I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department; OR; I confirm that this change does require additional resources and have included a completed Resource Impact and Authorisation Form Date: 24/01/2022 Signature: Approval Committee and Date: Refresh Approval Panel action 2022 03 21 Change approved with effect from: 01 September 2022 (2020 intake onwards) 8.0 Resulting new version number:
+Change requested by: John Binks I can confirm that student representatives have been consulted about this change I can confirm that colleagues impa acted by this change have been consulted I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report Signature: J. Binks Date: 01.12.2021 or planned for by the department; C quire additional resources beyond the scope of those already present Signature: Date : 24/01/2022 Approval Committee and Date: Refresh Approval Panel action 2022 03 21 Change approved with effect from: 01 September 2022 (2020 intake onwards) Posulting now version number: 8.0